Medically reviewed by Michele Emery, DNP

 Salicylic acid works by safely and effectively stripping away the epidermis, or external layer of skin.
 By gently removing the outermost layer of skin, salicylic acid helps prevent skin conditions like pimples, fungal infections and dandruff from developing over time.

 Generally safe and widely used, salicylic acid is listed on the WHO List of Essential Medicines as one of the most important medicinal ingredients in the world.

 When used topically in a shampoo, salicylic acid naturally strips away the outermost layer of the epidermis, allowing dead skin to wash off your scalp when you shampoo and condition your hair.

 From dandruff to uncomfortable, itchy hair, many of the most common scalp conditions worsen when dead skin is allowed to build up on your scalp.
 You can think of salicylic acid as a tool for loosening dead, irritated skin, making it easier to wash away when you shower.

-The unique chemical structure of salicylic acid makes it one of the most effective ingredients for penetrating the scalp and cleansing your skin.
+The unique chemical properties of salicylic acid make it one of the most effective ingredients for penetrating the scalp and cleansing your skin.